Skip to main content

 The Quiltmaker Cafe, Pittsboro

 With a name inspired by a children’s book, the One World Everybody Eats café moves from pop-up to brick and mortar.
 The sample menu for the Quiltmaker Café zooms in on breakfast specialties, salads and sandwiches with vegan and gluten-free items included.
-Opening date TBA.
+A spring opening is expected.

 Sunflower's Cafe, Raleigh